jaredszajkowski/jaredszajkowski.github.io/content/posts/git-quick-start-guide/index.md

     $ git stash apply

 This has proven to be very useful for me when I forget to update a repository before making edits to the code.

+## Viewing / Changing Branches

+You can view the branches of a repository with the following command:

+    $ git branch

+The current branch will be denoted with an asterisk.
+To change branches, use the following command:

+    $ git checkout <branch>

 ## References